markuskont/salt-router/README.md

 # salt-router
-Use saltstack do deploy simple Linux gateway boxes.
+Use saltstack to deploy simple Linux gateway boxes.